Ethiopia sends army into opposition Tigray region

 By Giulia Paravicini and Dawit Endeshaw

-ADDIS ABABA, Nov 4 (Reuters) - Ethiopia said on Wednesday it has begun military operations in the Tigray region, after the prime minister accused the local government of attacking federal troops.
+ADDIS ABABA, Nov 4 (Reuters) - Ethiopia said on Wednesday it had begun military operations in the Tigray region, after the prime minister accused the local government of attacking federal troops.

 In September, Tigray held regional elections in defiance of the federal government, which called the vote "illegal".
 The row has escalated in recent days with both sides accusing each other of plotting a military conflict.